nodos-dev/docs/docs/development/plugins/index.md

     A plugin should implement `nosImportDependencies()` and `nosExportNodeFunctions()` but they're already implemented in our template plugin

 #### Comfort implementation requirements
 For simplicity, tutorial will be based on our C++ helpers.
-Create a struct `pluginEX` that is derived from nos::PluginFunctions publicly and override `ExportNodeFunctions()` function.
+Create a struct `PluginExtension` that is derived from nos::PluginFunctions publicly and override `ExportNodeFunctions()` function.

 When a plugin is loaded, `ExportNodeFunctions()` is called twice by the engine.
 One for querying node count and another one for getting the node list.
-That means, your function should start something like `outSize = nodeSize; if(!outFunctions){return NOS_RESULT_SUCCESS;}` and then start filling **`nodeNodeFunctions*`** list.
+That means, your function should start something like `outSize = nodeSize; if(!outFunctions){return NOS_RESULT_SUCCESS;}` and then start filling **`nosNodeFunctions*`** list.

 For each node you want to register, you can implement a struct derived from **`nos::NodeContext`**.
 You gotta override the base class' functions you're gonna use (`OnPinValueChanged()` for example).